dlamas685/journeys-api/README.md

 ## Installation and running the app

 1. Clone the repository.
+2. Install the dependencies with the following command: `npm install`
+3. Execute prisma migrations with: `npx prisma migrate dev`
-2. Create a **.env** file in the root of the project.
+4. Create a **.env** file in the root of the project.
 The file is based on the **.env.template** file.
-3. Install the dependencies with the following command: `npm install`
+5. Execute docker compose: `docker compose up -d`.
-4. Run the app with the following command:
+6. Run the app with the following command:

     - Development mode: